ALA-Engineering/ublox_f9r/README.md

 $ source install/setup.bash

-Open other terminal for ntrip client
+# Open other terminal for ntrip client

+    ROS node that will communicate with an NTRIP server to receive RTCM connections and publish them on a ROS topic.

+    ros2 launch ntrip_client ntrip_client_launch.py

+    Published Topics

+    rtcm (mavros_msgs/RTCM)

+    RTCM corrections received from NTRIP server.
+Only messages whose checksums have passed validation are sent.
+The messages contain the raw RTCM bytes including the checksum